History of baseball team nicknames: Kansas City, Missouri

 The minor league entry in the Western League (original) in the late 1890s was the first to be called the Kansas City Blues, presumably from their team colors.
 The Western League became the American League in 1900, still a minor league.
 When the American went major in 1901, the Kansas City entry was dropped.

 A revived minor league club also called the Kansas City Blues operated in the American Association during the first half of the 20th century.
 The team became a New York Yankees farm team in the 1930s.
 The team transferred to Denver in 1955 when the Philadelphia Athletics came to town as the Kansas City Athletics.
 Ironically, that "Yankees Kansas City farm club" situation continued, as the A's ownership fed numerous quality players to the Yankees until the 1960s when Charles O. Finley acquired the team.
 Finley soon incurred the wrath of Kansas City fans also, and transferred the team to Oakland in 1968.

 Perhaps the most famous team in Kansas City was the Kansas City Monarchs, the longest-running of the various Negro league baseball teams that operated as an apartheid culture until major league baseball was integrated in 1947 by one-time Monarch Jackie Robinson.
 Continuing the dubious Kansas City tradition, the Monarchs effectively served as a "farm club" for all of the major leagues in their waning years, supplying a number of star black players to the majors before folding in the 1960s.

 Kansas City Athletics

-In 1954, the club's last year in Philadelphia, the "A" was replaced for the first time with the word "Athletics", on both home and road shirts.
-At no time in their 54-year tenure in Philadelphia did the word "Philadelphia" appear on their shirts.
-The team transferred to Kansas City in 1955 and continued to wear "Athletics" on both home and road shirts.
+In 1954, the club's last year in Philadelphia, the "A" was replaced for the first time with the word "Athletics", on both home and road jerseys.
+At no time during their 54-year tenure in Philadelphia did the word "Philadelphia" appear on their shirts.
+The team transferred to Kansas City in 1955, and continued to wear "Athletics" on both home and road jerseys.
 The city name finally appeared on road shirts for the first time in 1961, after Charles O. Finley had acquired the team.
 Finley began a well-documented series of influential uniform innovations that are beyond the scope of this article.
-He moved the A's to Oakland in 1968, where they have remained to this day.
-(Okkonen) In 1972 Finley changed the team's official name to the longstanding nickname "A's"; "Athletics" was restored in 1981.
+He moved the A's to Oakland in 1968.
+(Okkonen) In 2025, the team began temporarily playing its home games in West Sacramento, California and was simply called the Athletics with no city or state included in its name.
+The Athletics plan to move to Las Vegas, after a new stadium not yet constructed becomes available.
+In 1972, Finley changed the team's official name to the longstanding short-form nickname "A's"; "Athletics" was restored in 1981.